AkshitVadodariya1201/Todo-App-with-Reactjs-Rust/.github/ISSUE_TEMPLATE/Security_report.md

 ---
-name: ✨ Feature Request
+name: 🚨 Security Report
-about: "Dream big, share your feature idea, and join the brainstorming squad to shape the future together!"
+about: Security heroes needed!
+Share your findings and join the team to fortify our defences.
-title: "✨ "
+title: "🚨 "
-labels: ["type: feature request :sparkles:"]
+labels: ["type: security report :rotating_light:"]
 projects: []
 assignees:
 ---